GovTechSG/seed-documentation/faqs/seed-faq-general.md

 5. You will receive the SEED onboarding invitation email within the next three business days.

 Complete to onboard your non-GSIB or non-DWP device by following the instructions on [SEED documentation](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/prerequisites-for-onboarding).

+If you do not use a non-SE GSIB device and and if your TechPass account is active, [create a service request with TechPass](https://go.gov.sg/techpass-sr) to request for SEED onboarding invitation email.

 </details><hr />

 <details><summary style="font-size:20px;font-weight:bold">I have lost my GMD.
 What should I do?</summary>